-Item Detail Responsibility Timing - Evidence of excessive erosion; - Erosion & sediment control device maintenance & loading (including basins) - Any additional controls required; - Any updates required to Progressive ESCPs; - Maintenance, treatment and or de-watering requirements; and - Stability of reinstatement, rehabilitation and revegetation works.
-ESC72 Corrective maintenance to address any damage to erosion and sediment controls is to be scheduled and completed as necessary (i.e. prior to rainfall events).
+Item Detail Responsibility Timing ESC71 The Environment Manager (or their representative) will inspect erosion and sediment controls measures across the site: • at least weekly; and • prior to forecast rainfall of 20mm; and • if safe to do so, following rainfall of 20mm or more.
+Inspections will include checks of drainage, erosion and sediment controls and site discharge points to determine effectiveness and maintenance requirements.
+Inspections will consider issues such as: - Sediment transport and or deposition either on or off site; - Evidence of excessive erosion; - Erosion & sediment control device maintenance & loading (including basins) - Any additional controls required; - Any updates required to Progressive ESCPs; - Maintenance, treatment and or de-watering requirements; and - Stability of reinstatement, rehabilitation and revegetation works.
+SEA During construction ESC72 Corrective maintenance to address any damage to erosion and sediment controls is to be scheduled and completed as necessary (i.e. prior to rainfall events).
 SEA & CM During construction ESC73 Sediment controls will be cleaned out as required no more than 5 days after rainfall to ensure at least 60% capacity in all sediment controls.
 Sediment will be taken to a stockpile or added to general fill.
 SEA & CM During construction ESC74 Any sediment basins applied will be designed, verified, and have depth markers added to provide visibility on storage levels and sediment accumulation.
 Basins will be managed for dewatering requirements as per UGLMS-4-1324 Irrigation and Disposal Permit and be regularly checked (at least 3 monthly) for sediment accumulation.
 If sediment accumulation exceeds the allocated settling zone, basin de-mucking will occur.
-Removed sediment should be tested and treated for reinstatement under the Spoil Management Plan; or managed in accordance with the Waste Classification Guidelines (EPA, 2014) for off-site disposal.
-SEA & CM During construction Stabilisation and Rehabilitation ESC75 Undertake progressive stabilisation of ground surfaces as they are completed rather than at the end of the works program (where practical to do so).
+Removed sediment should be tested and treated for reinstatement under the Spoil Management Plan; or managed in accordance SEA & CM During construction

+Item Detail Responsibility Timing with the Waste Classification Guidelines (EPA, 2014) for off-site disposal.
+Stabilisation a nd Rehabilitation ESC75 Undertake progressive stabilisation of ground surfaces as they are completed rather than at the end of the works program.
 SEA & CM During construction ESC76 In areas to be revegetated, progressively rehabilitate disturbed areas utilising appropriate species.
 Refer to the project Rehabilitation Plan in the Biodiversity Management Plan when developed.
 Required 12 months after the start of construction.
 SEA During construction ESC77 Stabilise and/or rehabilitate lands within 20 days of works being completed; or if an area will be left inactive for more than 20 days.
-SEA, CM & PE During construction

-Item Detail Responsibility Timing ESC78 In revegetation areas, re-spread topsoil to minimum 50mm depth (or to natural depth if less than 50mm) over completed areas prior to seeding or planting.
+SEA, CM & PE During construction ESC78 In revegetation areas, re-spread topsoil to minimum 50mm depth (or to natural depth if less than 50mm) over completed areas prior to seeding or planting.
 Ensure topsoil is properly keyed with subsoil, especially on slopes, to avoid slippage/slumping.
 SEA, CM & PE During construction